emilv/ArduinoSort/README.md

 Sometimes you need to sort an array of numbers or strings.
 There is very little documentation on this for the Arduino and I could not find a good library to help out.
 So here it is!

-There are som tutorials that use what is called a "bubble sort".
+There are som tutorials that use what is called a [bubble sort](https://en.wikipedia.org/wiki/Bubble_sort).
 This works great on the Arduino because it uses very little memory.
-This library uses an algorithm called "insertion sort" because I have learned that it is even smaller, and also a little bit faster.
+This library uses an algorithm called [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) because I have learned that it is even smaller, and also a little bit faster.

 I have built this library for the Arduino.
 I have tested it in the Arduino IDE, run it on an Arduino Pro Mini, and I focus on a small memory footprint.
 You don't want to waste those precious memory bytes!
 It will work great for arrays up to a few thousand elements, which is all you need on an Arduino.